 PITTSBURGH (AP) -Evgeni Malkin is staying in Pittsburgh for quite some time.

-The Penguins signed the MVP finalist to a five-year extension worth $43.5 million on Wednesday, a deal that will keep him under contract until the 2013-14 season.
+The Penguins signed the MVP finalist to a five-year extension worth $43.5 million on Wednesday, a deal that will keep him under contract until 2013-14.
 The 21-year-old forward still has one year left on his initial three-year, entry level contract.

 "This is an important signing for our franchise and the city of Pittsburgh and we commend Evgeni on his commitment to the future of the franchise and the city," Penguins general manager Ray Shero said in a statement.
 "This signing continues to ensure the young core of this team can stay intact for years to come."

-The Penguins also signed a six-year contract with defenseman Brooks Orpik, considered by Shero to be a "mainstay."
+The Penguins also signed a six-year, $22.5 million contract with defenseman Brooks Orpik, considered by Shero to be a "mainstay."
+The deal averages $3.75 million per year, or less than Orpik was offered elsewhere.

-Signing Malkin was key to the Penguins, who lost Marian Hossa to the Stanley Cup champion Detroit Red Wings earlier Wednesday.
+Signing Malkin was key to the Penguins, who lost Marian Hossa to the Stanley Cup champion Detroit Red Wings and forward Jarkko Ruutu to the Ottawa Senators earlier Wednesday.
 Without a new deal, Malkin could have become a free agent after next season.
-That led to speculation that Malkin could be dealt by the Penguins.
+That led to speculation that Malkin could be dealt by the Penguins, though Shero said such talk was mere fantasy.

 "There was never ever a consideration of trading Evgeni Malkin.
-I have never offered Evgeni Malkin to any team," Shero told reporters.
+I have never offered Evgeni Malkin to any team," Shero said.

 Malkin will earn $9 million for each of the first four seasons of the deal and then $7.5 million in 2013-14.
 He has one year left at $984,000.

-Malkin is arguably the team's best player after Crosby.
-He scored 106 points, including 47 goals, last season and was an All-Star and a finalist for the Hart Trophy, which is given to the NHL's most valuable player.
+Malkin had 47 goals and 59 assists last season and was a first-team All-Star and a finalist for the Hart Trophy, which is given to the NHL's most valuable player.

-Financial terms of the contract with Orpik were not immediately available.
-The 27-year-old hard-hitter played 78 games last season, recording 10 assists and 11 points.
-Orpik ranked fifth in the NHL with 239 hits.
+Orpik played 78 games last season, recording a goal and 10 assists.
+The 27-year-old defenseman ranked fifth in the NHL with 239 hits.